$100 per team.

 a.
-All teams must have the same jerseys/shirt with player’s number on the front and back. (jerseys can be, football jersey, T-shirts, compression shirt, or sleeveless shirts are the only choices of acceptable jerseys.
+All teams must have the same jerseys/shirt.
+(Jerseys can be, football jersey, T-shirts, compression shirt, or sleeveless shirts are the only choices of acceptable jerseys.
 No player will be allowed to participate without a shirt.
+Teams’ jerseys must match.

 b.
 A mouthpiece is required.
 No player will be allowed to participate without a mouthpiece.

 40 yards in length – 40, 25 & 10 are the first down lines.
-Two (2) Games will be schedule at the same time, on the same field.
+Two (2) Games will be scheduled at the same time, on the same field.

-Players -Teams are not required to utilize an offensive center.
-You can use a QB Tee.
+Players - You can use a QB Tee.

 a.
-If utilizing one, the offensive center is not an eligible receiver.
+The offensive center is an eligible receiver. - (6 eligible receivers.)

 b.
 The center will be responsible for setting or re-positioning the football at the line of scrimmage.
-If no center, they can use a QB TEE if necessary.
+If there is no center, they can use a QB TEE

 A coin toss will determine which team gets the ball first.
 That team will begin possession if the ball on the 40-yard line with their choice of hash.
 A whistle will begin each game.

-Games are played with an eighteen (20) minute running clock.
-After the initial 18 minutes, the last 2 minutes are played as regulation football game with clock stoppages per regulation VAHS football rules.
-During the last two minutes, all completions must be advanced past the line of scrimmage, otherwise the clock will stop.
-Sacks (4 second) in the last two minutes stop the clock as well.
+Games are played with an eighteen-minute running clock.
+After the initial 18 minutes, the last 2 minutes are played as regulation football games with clock stoppages per regulation VAHS football rules.
+(Two 20-minute half) During the last two minutes, all completions must be advanced past the line of scrimmage, otherwise the clock will stop.
+Sacks (pass not attempted within 4 seconds) in the last two minutes stop the clock as well.

-The official will declare when the clock is under 2 minutes.
+The official/coach will declare when the clock is under 2 minutes.

 A whistle will end each game.

-The referees will keep the official score and time on the field for each game.
+The referee/coach will keep the official score and time on the field for each game.

 b.
 All snaps at the 40-yard line must be off the QB-TEE / or by Center snap.